Pigeonszz/turn-credential-issue-worker/README.md

 | IPV4_CREDENTIAL_GENERATE_RATE_LIMITER | for /32 IPv4 | not set, but necessary |
 | IPV6_CREDENTIAL_GENERATE_RATE_LIMITER | for /64 IPv6 | not set, but necessary |

+add cron for egress usage check and limit

 credit to Claude 3.7 Sonnet